George Floyd unrest: Cities face new looting amid stronger National Guard response, curfews

 Cities across the country started seeing new looting on Monday night as nationwide demonstrations over the death of George Floyd in Minneapolis escalated out of control yet again, and as President Trump vowed a tougher federal response.

 In New York City, hundreds of looters were seen breaking their way into Downtown Manhattan businesses.
+In midtown, a group armed with sticks reportedly lit a fire to one business.

 Meanwhile, in Philadelphia, some people were seen actively defying a curfew by staying outside police headquarters.

+In Washington D.C., police fired flash-bang shells and rubber bullets into a crowd of protesters outside Lafayette Square, near the White House shortly before President Trump spoke about the escalating violence across the country.

+Some of the projectiles landed right in front of the protesters, The Washington Post reported.
+Police Chief Peter Newsham said 88 arrests had been made and that authorities will continue to pursue vandals not captured Sunday night by reviewing surveillance footage.

 Multiple cities and regions have imposed nighttime curfews to quell destructive behavior and tense confrontations between demonstrators and law enforcement after dark.
 Six states and 13 cities have issued a state of emergency, according to the Wall Street Journal.